 Accrued vacation pay is an earned wage supplement.
 You are entitled, under New York law, to a payout of accrued and unused vacation pay upon termination, absent unusual circumstances.
 Employers are liable under the Wage Theft Prevention Act for unpaid wages if they do not pay you the rightfully-owed amount.

-Call us today to find out if you are entitled to benefits and/or accrued vacation pay as a result of injury, disability, or termination of your employment.
+Call us today to find out if you are entitled any benefits and/or accrued vacation pay as a result of injury, disability, or termination of your employment.

 REQUEST A FREE CONSULTATION